tpcmurray/fairhaven/README.md

 fairhaven
 =========

-fairhaven is an irc based mud style mmo
+fairhaven is an IRC based MUD style MMO which began development on Aug 20th, 2014, by a small group of people from #goodtimes on EFnet.
+For details, feel free to come ask.